Our strategic view

 At Dunross, we find joy and comfort in the fact that the world is slowly but surely becoming a better place to live in, and contrary to what many people believe, the world is not getting worse.
 Proof of this is the fact that 85 million people each year, through market economy and globalization, have left poverty during the past 15 years.

 China is a good illustration of this progress of poverty reduction in the world.
 Although Dunross due to its non-existent democracy and non-robust institutional and legal framework, has chosen not to invest in China, the country has still managed to develop remarkably well.
-Say what you will about the problems in China, but poverty has been dramatically reduced, and in our opinion, it is a result of the gradual Chinese implementation of market economy.
+Say what you will about the problems in China, but poverty has been dramatically reduced, and in our opinion, it is a result of the gradual Chinese implementation of market economy and capitalism.
 However, one must also acknowledge that China’s population is aging fast.

-Below, please find some facts about our world of today that hopefully will inspire you and give you a more optimistic outlook on the current state of our world, and instil more confidence in the ability of the human race to progress:
+Below, please find some facts about our world of today that hopefully will inspire you and give you a more optimistic outlook on the current state of our world, and instill more confidence in the ability of the human race to progress:

-• The number of people killed in wars since the Second World War when 300 people per 100 000 died, has fallen to 10 in every 100 000 during the 1970s, and is currently down to 1 person in every 100 000.
+• The number of people killed in wars since the Second World War when 300 people per 100 000 died, has fallen to 10 in every 100 000 during the 1970s, and is currently down to 1 person in every 100000.

 • The explosive growth of the global population that has been a big concern for many people for many years also seems to be moving towards a solution, even though we are living much longer and standards of living have dramatically improved.